LouisIkpon/elist_analysis/README.md

 To diagnose Elist’s revenue performance, the analysis is structured around four performance pillars:

-**1. Sales Trends**

-Evaluates revenue, order volume, AOV, and refunds to identify structural drivers of growth and decline.
+**Sales Trends:** Evaluates revenue, order volume, AOV, and refunds to identify structural drivers of growth and decline.

-**2. Product Performance**

-Assesses product-level contribution, revenue concentration, and exposure to brand or category dependency risk.
+**Product Performance:** Assesses product-level contribution, revenue concentration, and exposure to brand or category dependency risk.

-**3. Loyalty & Retention**

-Examines repeat purchasing behavior and the loyalty program’s impact on customer spending and revenue stability.
+**Loyalty & Retention:** Examines repeat purchasing behavior and the loyalty program’s impact on customer spending and revenue stability.

-**4. Regional Performance**

-Compares revenue, orders, and AOV across markets to identify high-performing regions and geographic optimization opportunities.
+**Regional Performance:** Compares revenue, orders, and AOV across markets to identify high-performing regions and geographic optimization opportunities.